armandojaleo/CosmoEmbedings/docs/index.md

 - Maintaining a unique cryptographic identity
 - Synchronizing with other nodes in the network

-### Cosmic Validation
+### Cosmo Validation

-Cosmic validation is a unique mechanism that:
+Cosmo validation is a unique mechanism that:

 - Anchors each block to a specific moment in space-time
 - Uses observable astronomical data to generate unique signatures